Plain English Breakdown

 California State Butterfly Study

-This law makes the western monarch butterfly the state butterfly and requires a study to find recommendations for future changes.
+This law makes the western monarch butterfly the state butterfly and requires the California State Library to study other potential butterflies for this honor.

 What This Bill Does